UN agencies urge Italy to let migrants get off rescue boat

-GENEVA (AP) — The U.N. migration and refugee agencies are urging Italy’s government to let 43 migrants from Libya disembark from a boat that had rescued them in the Mediterranean Sea.
+GENEVA (AP) — The U.N. migration and refugee agencies on Friday urged Italy’s government to let 43 migrants from Libya disembark from a boat that had rescued them in the Mediterranean Sea.

-Rome hasn’t let the migrants off the Sea Watch 3 in the Italian island of Lampedusa since the June 12 rescue.
+Rome hasn’t let the migrants off the Sea Watch 3 onto the Italian island of Lampedusa since the June 12 rescue.

 Spokesman Joel Millman of the International Organization for Migration said Libya’s capital had “offered its port to the Sea Watch.
 The Italian government said they should go to Tripoli.”